 Gender Equality and Women’s Empowerment

-Sixty-one percent of Zimbabwe’s population is under the age of thirty-five.
-USAID recognises youth participation as vital to Zimbabwe’s prosperity and ending vicious cycles of poverty, unemployment, and pandemics.
+Youth make up 62 percent of Zimbabwe’s population, yet a recent study by the Youth Empowerment and Transformation Trust (YETT) found that 93 percent of young people are not formally employed.
+The majority of young people in Zimbabwe are operating in the informal sector, either as employees or as micro and informal entrepreneurs.
+They also suffer from high rates of HIV and other diseases.
+USAID recognizes youth participation in development as necessary to end the vicious cycles of poverty and unemployment.
 We partner with young people, the private sector, and civil society organizations to build the capacity of Zimbabwe’s future leaders, while contributing to economic growth and inclusive development.

 Communications and Project Development Office